rnajena/sugar/README.md

 pip install rnajena-sugar
 ```

-All dependencies are optional.
-To get a minimal install use the `--no-deps` flag of pip.
-Run tests with `sugar test` (needs pytest).
+Run tests with `sugar test`.

+Other options are detailed in the documentation.

+### Contributions

+Contributions are welcome! -- e.g. report or fix bugs, discuss or add features, enhance the documentation.